connorbowen/apiq-mvp/docs/USER_GUIDE.md

 1. **Create Your Account**
    - Visit the APIQ application
    - Click "Sign Up" to create a new account
+   - Enter your full name (2-50 characters, letters, numbers, spaces, hyphens, apostrophes, and periods only)
-   - Enter your email address and choose a secure password
+   - Enter your email address and choose a secure password (minimum 8 characters)
    - Verify your email address (check your inbox)

 2. **Complete Your Profile**